DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/tutorial-1.md

-# Pong in Unity - Tutorial 1: Building the prototype
+# Pong in Unity - Tutorial 1: Building a prototype

 ## 1: Create A New Project In Unity
 1. Launch Unity, you will see the launch dialog: